a-memme/Pewlett-Hackard-Analysis/README.md

 ### Support from Mentorship
 From the above information, one can make the assumption to prepare for retirement waves occuring in chunks of 20,000 or so employees.
 Based on the extended analysis, somewhere around 50% of each retirement wave will consist of engineering positions to fill, followed by general staff positions.

 Given that there are 1,549 employees eligible to participate in the program, the company is looking at one mentorship trainer for every 12-13 or so new employees.
 This is given the assumption that the participation rate from employees eligible for the mentorship program is 100%, and that cycling through groups of new employees as the senior employees retire can happen somewhat seamlessly without much overlap.
-If we consider a 50% participation rate, there is roughly 1 mentorship trainer for every 25-26 or so new employees.
+If one considers a 50% participation rate, there is roughly 1 mentorship trainer for every 25-26 or so new employees.
 The acceptable ratio of mentor to new employee will be influenced by a number of factors (i.e department, trainer, etc) however, unless the mentorship is mandatory, it may be advisable to look at increasing the number of eligible employees for the program given the unknown nature of participation.

 In addtion, further analysis regarding the mentorship program was also conducted here, grouping individuals eligible for the program into departments/titles once again to compare to that of the ready-to-retire groups (See table below or reference extras folder/mentorship_titles.csv)